You are here:

 Meet the executive committee

-Friends of the Earth International's Executive Committee, elected at the 2012 general meeting, is composed of the following individuals.
+Friends of the Earth International's Executive Committee, elected at the 2014 general meeting

 Karin Nansen is a founding member of Friends of the Earth Uruguay / REDES (since 1988).
 She is currently REDES- Programs Coordinator.
 Karin studied social sciences and social ecology, but she has learnt most through her work with peasant farming women in Uruguay and Latin America.